-Piacenza is situated in a strategic location in the Po Valley, and this peculiar characteristic has been recognised since its Roman foundation.
+Piacenza is situated in a strategic location in the Po Valley and this peculiar characteristic has been recognized since its Roman foundation.

 Explorer's hat on and maps in hand and let's set out on Hannibal's footsteps.
 The Carthaginian leader came to Piacenza and fought against the Roman army close to the Trebbia river on December 18th, 218 BC.